 Most climates are drier in the winter than summer and very much colder so wash and gos or any wet style will be a no-no to avoid water potentially freezing in your hair and causing breakage.
 Regular deep conditioning and protective styles where you keep your hair up and hidden away in buns, braids or other styles are a definite do during this time of year to compensate for increased inside temperatures and lack of moisture in the air.

-So wash as you feel you need.
+So when it comes to washing your hair in the winter, just wash as you feel you need.
 Just be sure to keep your scalp clean and your hair hydrated with sulfate free shampoos and regular conditioning and try a few protective styles to help keep your curls from drying out too fast.

 Cheers to balanced winter hair care!